 - Hiking on four different trails

 - Camping and fishing along the Elm Fork of the Trinity River

 - Birding Opportunities

-- Paddling on the Elm Fork or Beaver Pond
+- Paddling on the Elm Fork of the Trinity River or Beaver Pond

 - 1870s Pioneer homestead

 Hours of Operation